top of page

 Where roof coating comes in: If your roof is 12 to 18 years old and in decent structural condition, a silicone roof coating can extend its life 10 to 15 years for a fraction of replacement cost.
 Coatings also reflect UV heat (lowering energy bills by 15 to 20 percent) and resist moisture penetration.

-Coastal homeowners (Gulfport, Pass Christian): Ask about fortified roofing assessment.
+Coastal homeowners (Gulfport, Pass Christian): Ask about a fortified roofing assessment.
 Hurricane-rated systems and coatings may qualify for insurance discounts that partially offset their cost.

 PART 3: THE WINTER ROOF MAINTENANCE TASKS YOU CAN DIY (SAFELY)